liuqx315/Multiscale-pattern/doc/guide/source/linear_solvers/index.rst

 ========================

-In this section, we describe the generic linear solver code modules that are included in ARKode.
+In this section, we describe the generic linear solver code modules from SUNDIALS that are included in ARKode.
 While these may be used in conjunction with ARKode, they may also be used separately as generic packages in themselves.
-These generic linear solver modules in SUNDIALS are organized in two families of solvers, the DLS family, which includes direct linear solvers appropriate for sequential computations; and the SPILS family, which includes scaled preconditioned iterative (Krylov) linear solvers.
+These generic linear solver modules are organized in two families of solvers, the DLS family, which includes direct linear solvers appropriate for sequential computations; and the SPILS family, which includes scaled preconditioned iterative (Krylov) linear solvers.
 The solvers in each family share common data structures and functions.

 The :ref:`DLS <LinearSolvers.DLS>` family contains the following two generic linear solvers: